arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/04.python-arduino-data-exchange/content.md

 You have two options to run this container.
 By pulling the pre-built image or building from the source.

-Using the pre-built image is recommended process.
+Using the pre-built image is the recommended process.
 Log into the X8 via `adb shell` and pull the pre-built image:

 ```bash
 docker pull arduino/python-rpc-serial